A copy of my thesis arrived today. It's now official: the MFA is over.

 Oh wow, I highly recommend this to ALL people.
 It's a documentary about the Lost Boys of the Sudan.
 It follows three young men who come to America as refugees and talks about the story of them fleeing persecution in southern Sudan (they walked to Ethiopia and then the walked to Kenya).
 The biggest thing for me with this movie is realizing how much I take for granted.
 It was fascinating watching them learn about electricity and running water, and their observations of Americans was kind of disturbing/sad.
 Anyway, this was a really excellent documentary.
 Everyone should watch it.

-I haven't read the book and I didn't see what was so horrible about the movie.
+s so horrible about the movie.
 I do want to read the book, I think.
 There are some good messages in there about living and loving and existing.
 Knowing who you are.
 It did make me want to travel.
 What I would give for that kind of freedom.
 To say: "hey, I'm outta here for a year to find myself, peace out."

 So, a little tête-à-tête of rambling for today: